32-Year-Old Cornerback – Free Agent

 Brandon Browner Contract Information:

-Signed a one-year deal with the Seahawks in April of 2016.
+Released by the Seahawks in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Brandon Browner – simply subscribe now.